 Crochet Hook Conversion Chart

 Well, I hope that’s cleared up the confounded complexity of crochet hook sizes.
-I hope you like my crochet hook conversion chart and will never be perplexed, befuddled of flummoxed again!
+I hope you like my conversion chart and will never be perplexed, befuddled of flummoxed again!